History of cricket in Zimbabwe to 1992: Cricket in Rhodesia

-Zimbabwe cricket
+Cricket in Zimbabwe

 The only first-class matches in the 1980–81 and 1981–82 seasons involved the Zimbabwean national cricket team against tourists.
 Zimbabwe became an associate member of the International Cricket Council on 21 July 1981, and played first-class matches on its inaugural tour of England in 1982.
 Zimbabwe won the 1982 ICC Trophy, and this can be seen as its first step towards Test status.
 The team competed in the 1983 Cricket World Cup, unexpectedly beating Australia in its first match.
 Later, the team was weakened when white Zimbabweans, including Graeme Hick, left the country to pursue their careers elsewhere.

+Zimbabwe's application for Test status and full membership of the ICC was again rejected at the ICC's July 1989 meeting due to a veto by England, although it was agreed that in the future Zimbabwe could play five-day unofficial Tests against representative teams from Test-playing countries, while serving a five-year probationary period before their bid for full membership would be reconsidered in 1994.

-Zimbabwe was elected to full membership of the ICC in 1992, and played its inaugural Test match versus India at the Harare Sports Club on 18–22 October 1992, under the captaincy of David Houghton.
+Zimbabwe was elected to full membership of the ICC in July 1992, with all full members voting in favour except for England who abstained, and played its inaugural Test match versus India at the Harare Sports Club on 18–22 October 1992, under the captaincy of David Houghton.
 The match was drawn, and thus Zimbabwe became the first team to avoid losing its inaugural Test match since Australia beat England in the very first Test in 1877.

 The main domestic competition is the Logan Cup which has a long history.
 This acquired first-class status from the 1993–94 season.

 Zimbabwe cricket has also nurtured and produced South African born Andy Flower, whose test batting average was over 80 in both 2000 and 2001 and who ranks as one of the finest wicket-keeper batsmen in the history of the game.